WILLMOTT DIXON INTERIORS LIMITED

 42 days from the valuation date for supply of other works partner services.

-30 days from the end of the month for the supply of other goods and services.
+30 days from invoice date for the supply of other goods and services.

 Were there any changes to the standard payment terms in the reporting period?

 Maximum contractual payment period agreed